 The 4 stands for the number of German World Cup titles, as well as for Merkel’s fourth term in office.
 Along with Matthias Ginter from Borussia Mönchengladbach, she was the “last” member of the eleven-person team.

 The Chancellor received the coveted jersey as a gift.
 For “normal” customers, the replica jersey costs exactly 89.95 euros, according to Adidas’ recommended retail price.
 For the authentic jersey with high-tech materials that’s also worn by the stars on the field, available for the first time, as much as 129.95 euros are needed.
+Roland Auschel said at ISPO Digitze that the sporting goods manufacturer did not like the German end in the group stage in particular.
+According to the German newspaper "Handelsblatt", Adidas loses 40 million euros after the German elimination.
+Meanwhile the online shops sell the jerseys far below their original value.

 The design of the white-black-grey home jersey with a ring of diamonds is meant to evoke the 1990 World Cup in Italy, when Germany became world champions with Lothar Matthäus as captain.
 Green, the color of hope, plays the leading role in the away jersey just as it did back then.